trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 .. figure:: images/lumina12f.png
    :scale: 100%

+   |lumina| General Options

-The user can select to automatically enable numlock, play chimes when Lumina starts or exits, and change the icon that appears in the login menu and the start menu button.
-There are also options to set the time and date format, as well as the time display format (via drop menu).
+The user can choose to automatically enable numlock, play chimes when
+|lumina| starts or exits, and change the icon that appears in the login
+menu and the start menu button.
+There are also options to set the time and date format, as well as the time display format (using a drop menu).
-Additionally, a user can reset **all** their desktop settings via :guilabel:`Return to system defaults`, which returns Lumina to the defaults created by the OS, while :guilabel:`Return to Lumina defaults` returns to the Lumina created settings.
+Additionally, a user can reset **all** their desktop settings via :guilabel:`Return to system defaults`, which returns |lumina| to the defaults created by the OS, while :guilabel:`Return to Lumina® defaults` returns to the |lumina| created settings.

-The "Localization Settings" option is shown in :numref:`Figure %s: Session Locale Tab <lumina21c>`.
+The :guilabel:`Localization Settings` is shown in :numref:`Figure %s <lumina21c>`.

 .. _lumina21c:

 .. figure:: images/lumina21c.png
    :scale: 100%

+   Session Locale Tab

-The lumina-i18n package provides localization files.
-Once installed, this allows customization of the locale used for the various items listed in :numref:`Figure %s: Session Locale Tab <lumina21c>`.
-To install this package on a TrueOS® or FreeBSD system, use :command:`sudo pkg install lumina-i18n`.
-On other operating systems, use the software management tool that comes with the operating system.
-Since each setting has its own drop-down menu, you have the flexibility to select different locales for each item shown in this screen.
-If any changes are made in the "Locale" tab, click :guilabel:`Save Changes` and restart Lumina so the configured locales can be loaded.
+The **lumina-i18n** package provides localization files.
+Once installed, this allows customization of the locale used for the various items listed in :numref:`Figure %s <lumina21c>`.
+To install this package on a
+|trueos| or FreeBSD system, type :command:`sudo pkg install lumina-i18n`.
+On other operating systems, use the default software management tool.
+Since each setting has its own drop-down menu, there is flexibility to select different locales for each item shown in this screen.
+If any changes are made in the :guilabel:`Locale` tab, click :guilabel:`Save Changes` and restart |lumina| to load the configured locales.

-Installing the lumina-i18n package will also add a drop-down menu to the "Preferences" of the start menu, though Lumina will need to be restarted after the package installation to add the locale menu to "Preferences".
-This new drop-down menu can be used to temporarily change the locale for the current session only.
-This will immediately change the localization of any translated menu items without requiring a restart of Lumina.
+Installing the **lumina-i18n** package will also add a drop-down menu to the :guilabel:`Preferences` area of the start menu, though |lumina| will need to be restarted after the package installation to add the locale menu to :guilabel:`Preferences`.
+This drop-down menu is used to change the locale for the current session only.
+This will immediately change the localization of any translated menu items without requiring a restart of |lumina|.

-.. note:: If using Lumina with a language other than English, any menu
+.. note:: If using |lumina| with a language other than English, any menu
           items that continue to be displayed in English have not yet been translated to the selected language.
-To assist the Lumina Project in translating menu items, see :ref:`Interface Translation`.
+To assist the
+          |lumina| Project in translating menu items, see
+          :ref:`Interface Translation`.